lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/README.md

 In this project, you will:
 - Use linear discriminant analysis.
 - Build a logit model and an ordered logit model.
-- Examine naïve Bayes for classification.
+- Examine Naïve Bayes for classification.
 - Examine how to use support vector machines.
 - Develop the skills to use all these techniques in R.